 Current Program Areas:

-All instructors in these areas are in-cabin counselors.
+All instructors in the following program areas are in-cabin counselors:

-Two leaders (one male, one female) are responsible for each adventure trip.
+Two leaders are responsible for each adventure trip.
 The trips have 10-12 campers.
 Each trip has one 15-passenger bus for all of the travel which the trip leaders share driving time.